mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

     helper tools for the arch user repository
 ```

-And that's it, you have created a repo inside an Amazon S3 bucket.
+And that's it, you have created a repository inside an Amazon S3 bucket.
 You can add
-more packages to this repo using the `aursync` command above.
+more packages to this repository using the `aursync` command above.

 ## Fetching Remote Changes

 If you want to manage this from multiple computers then you need a way to sync
-up the repos on each system.
+up the repositories on each system.
 This can easily be done by reversing the sync
 command.
 For this, we do not need the `--follow-symlinks` flag as there are no
 symlinks in the bucket nor the `--acl-public` flag as it does not make sense
 for a local file.
 But the `--delete-removed` is useful for clearing up files